liedekef/events-made-easy/readme.txt

 4. Recurrence editing of an event

 == Changelog ==
+= 3.2.2  (2026//) =
+* Allow transfer from booking to other person when editing a booking

 = 3.2.1  (2026/08/02) =
 * Lang updates
 * Make task filtering work & show datetime of task in task filtering too